Shilo/Dawn-Bringer-Discord-AI-Bot/README.md

 ## Usage

 Prompt the bot by:
-- Mentioning it: `@DawnBringer what is the meaning of life?`
+- Mentioning it: `@Dawn Bringer what is the meaning of life?`
 - Using a trigger name: `dawn tell me a joke`
+- Asking a question: `What's the best team for stage 5?`

 ### Trigger Names